Maree Sheehan

 I am privileged to work for Te Manawahoukura Research Centre at Te Wānanga o Aotearoa as Kairangahau Matua (Toi) research fellow.
 My practice-led research reflects a deep devotion to the development of Māori and Indigenous scholarship.
 I seek to contribute in ways that my research enhances Māori communities, academic and artistic communities.

 Leading on from the PhD, Ōtairongo was included in Māori Curator, Nigel Borell’s groundbreaking Toi Tū Toi Ora: Contemporary Māori Art at Auckland Art Gallery Toi o Tāmaki (2021) as the only sonic artist. Ōtairongo achieved the distinguished Toitanga Purple Pin and three Gold Pins at the Designers Institute of New Zealand Best Awards in 2020.
-And, in 2022, I was invited to conceive the first Sound Design category and to be an Inaugural Judge.
-My PhD has also garnered some great statistics on Tuwhera with over 2000 downloads to date and multiple views, which highlights that my research is contributing to local and international communities.

-Last year, I was invited by Research Project Leader Dr Valance Smith for Te Reo o Waonui a Tane - the language of the domain of Tane to contribute as Research Leader in the Te oro o te ngāhere (TOOTN) strand (externally funded by Te Tira Whakamātaki and MBIE).
-It explores and examines many aspects on how to support Kauri ora primarily within Te Tai Tokerau area.
-The significance of this research collaboration places the revitalisation and reclamation of te reo, tikanga and Mātauranga Māori at the fore to ensure our cultural knowledges continues to be evident in these research activities and the outcomes.
+In 2022, Sheehan was invited by Dr Valance Smith to join Te Reo o Waonui a Tāne as Research Leader for the Te Oro o te Ngāhere strand, funded by Te Tira Whakamātaki and MBIE.
+Focused on supporting kauri ora in Te Tai Tokerau, this collaboration centres the revitalisation of te reo, tikanga, and mātauranga Māori to ensure these cultural knowledges remain integral to both the research and its outcomes.

 In 2022, I received external research funding from Ngā Pae o te Māramatanga (NPM) Matakitenga Research Fund to explore whenua and waterways ecosystems through Lidar scanning sonic-mapping at Motiti Marae.
 The collaborative research project offers deep temporal and spatial insights that can help to re-shape our understanding of ecosystems, and sustainability for the future of our whenua.

 In 2021, I had the honour of being appointed the kaitaiaki and creative leadership role in the Song(s) of Solomon project that draws together the works of Ralph Hotere and Cilla McQueen with fourteen prestigious Māori singer songwriters, poets, spoken word artists and performers.
 Within this project, Kaupapa Māori research practices are intrinsic in the ways I develop and build relationships with communities.
 As noted in RE, this project has acquired both external funding and internal AUT funding.
-Alongside an exhibition curated by Nigel Borell, I am co-producing the documentary and have garnered the support of Oscar winner Chelsea Winstanley as executive producer.

 The invitation to write a chapter for The Routledge Handbook on Women's Work in Music (2021) provided a platform to honour and affirm the contributions of wāhine Māori in Aotearoa music industry.
 My 2020 articles, Contemporary popular Waiata provide a place of Belonging (MAI Journal); Mana Wahine: Māori Women in Music (Te Kaharoa Journal); Audio Portraiture –The Sound of Identity, an Indigenous Artistic Enquiry (Audio Engineering Society) focus my interest in sonic portraiture, Māori women in music, sonic artistic practices and sound technologies.